ucb-cyarp/vitis/README.md

 - gcc or clang: C++ Compiler
 - lcov (if using GCC): Coverage Report Generator
 - llvm-profdata, llvm-cov (if using clang): Coverage Report Generator
+- doxygen: Documentation Generator
+- graphviz: Diagrams in Documentation (Used by Doxygen)

 ### Installation:
 - Clone git repository